Please visit our department’s FAQs for prospective students.

-The certificate coursework stresses the impact of technology on outcomes and quality of health care services.
+The certificate coursework stresses the use of data analytics to model outcomes and quality of health care services.
 It is typically pursued by individuals who already have an advanced degree and don't need to pursue a full MS in health informatics.
 Many students enrolled in other Mason graduate programs enroll in the certificate in addition to their primary area of study.

 The certificate is ideal for two groups of individuals:

-- IT professionals who are new to the health care community and want to learn about the use of IT and health data in clinical and administrative settings.
+- IT professionals who are new to the health care community and want to learn about specifics of health data and health analytics.

 Want to earn your Graduate Certificate in Health Informatics and Data Analytics on your own schedule?
 Learn more about our online certificate program.